Interactron: Embodied Adaptive Object Detection

-\textbf{Multiple copies of the same frame.} To further profile the behavior of the test time adaptation we explore training a model which sees five repetitions of the first frame instead of five unique frames.
+\textbf{Multiple copies of the same frame.} We explore training a model which sees five repetitions of the first frame instead of five unique frames.
 Training a policy with this model is meaningless, so we use just the \inter-Rand model.
 Table~\ref{tab:sameframe} show the results.
-The model trained to look at just the first frame performs only slightly better than the off-the-shelf DETR model.
-The improvement is only slightly larger than the training variance and can be attributed to the extra learning capacity of the Transformer model.
+The model trained to look at just the first frame performs better than the off-the-shelf DETR model, but worse than the model looking at 5 different frames.
+The improvement can be attributed to the extra learning capacity of the supervisor Transformer model.
 This verifies that our adaptive approach in fact benefits from extracting information from all of the frames in our trajectory to adapt the model to the current environment.

-\textbf{Variance analysis.} We repeat the AI2-iTHOR training runs 5 times to compute the performance variance between runs with different random seeds.
-This means that the random initialization of the learned loss and policy networks, as well as the order of start locations during training, are changed.
-We find that the standard deviation between the $AP_{50}$ of five different training runs to be 0.015.
+\textbf{Variance analysis.} We repeat the AI2-iTHOR training to compute the performance variance between runs.
+We find that the standard deviation between the $AP_{50}$ of four different training runs to be 0.01.